Horticulture Landscape Management

 Piedmont Technical College offers a Horticulture Landscape Management certificate which may be combined with core courses for eligibility for an Associate in Applied Science, major in Horticulture Technology.

-Graduates of the landscape management program may pursue careers in professional turf and ornamental plant establishment or maintenance of functional, recreational and aesthetic uses.
+Graduates of the landscape management program may pursue careers in professional turf and ornamental plant establishment or maintenance of functional, recreational and aesthetic landscapes.
 This certificate equips students with the latest horticultural technologies and valuable hands-on experience.
-Subject matter includes plant materials, soil, pest control maintenance management, design and implementation.
-Enhancement of classroom instruction through co-op placement allows the student to begin professional development while still enrolled at Piedmont Technical College.
+Subject matter includes plant species identification and growth requirements, soil managment, pest control, and landscape management.

 |REQUIRED COURSE INFORMATION|

 or ACC 101 Accounting Principles I

 or AGR 209 Introduction to Agricultural Marketing

 |CWE 101||Cooperative Work Experience Preparation||1.0|